Web App Firewalls

 Rules

-All requests coming to the resources protected by web-app-firewall
+All requests to resources protected by the WAF are evaluated against a set of rules.

 Rule can be a reference to managed-rule-group or user defined custom-rule-group or rate-based-rule.